 Sue: You know, I’m pretty sure I’ve seen this before.

 Me: Yes, I know.
 It was called Fury from the Deep and we watched it about a month ago.

-Sue: This has a lot going for it.
-The guy playing Fewsham is great – he’s very intense and believable – and the direction is, on the whole, very good; bar the odd mistake here and there.
-But he’s really trying.
-There’s a definite sense of scale and some wonderful shots.
+Sue: It’s good, though.
+This story has a lot going for it.
+The guy playing Fewsham is great – he’s very intense and believable.
+And the direction is, on the whole, very good, bar the odd mistake.
+There’s a definite sense of scale, and some wonderful shots.
 Does Michael Ferguson direct many more?